quarksuite/legacy/README.md

 > **Note**: This project is the middle of a rewrite.
 Expect gaps and leaks on this branch.
 > See the master branch if you landed here by accident
-> v4 will land by October 2
+> v4 will land by November 1

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->